The Day the Earth Stood Still: Metaphors

 In a 1995 interview, producer Julian Blaustein explained that Joseph Breen, the film censor installed by the Motion Picture Association of America at the Twentieth Century Fox studios, balked at the portrayal of Klaatu's resurrection and limitless power.
 At the behest of the MPAA, a line was written into the script; when Helen asks Klaatu whether Gort has unlimited power over life and death, Klaatu explains that Gort has only revived him temporarily: "that power is reserved to the Almighty Spirit."
 Of the elements that he added to Klaatu's character, screenwriter Edmund North said, "It was my private little joke.
 I never discussed this angle with Blaustein or Wise because I didn't want it expressed.
 I had originally hoped that the Christ comparison would be subliminal."

 That the question even came up in an interview is proof enough that such comparisons did not remain subliminal, but they are subtle enough so that it is not immediately obvious to all viewers that those elements were intended to compare Klaatu to Jesus Christ.
 When Klaatu escapes from the hospital, he steals the clothing of a Maj.
-Carpenter, carpentry being the profession the Bible says Jesus learned from Joseph, his father.
-He presents himself as John Carpenter, the same initials as Jesus Christ (and borrowing a given name from one of his disciples, John).
+Carpenter.
+This as an allusion to carpentry as the profession the New Testament says Jesus learned from Joseph, his adoptive father.
 His previous actions are misunderstood, and he eventually is killed by military authority.
-At the end of the film, Klaatu, having risen from the dead, ascends into the (night) sky.
-Other parallels include: his coming to Earth with a message for all mankind; his befriending of a child; possessing wisdom and specialized scientific knowledge beyond any human being; and people being given a sign of his power.
-At the very start of the film, one of the British radar technicians, upon observing the speed of Klaatu's spaceship, is heard to exclaim, "Holy Christmas"!
+At the end of the film, Klaatu, having been restored to life, ascends into the (night) sky.
+Other parallels include his coming to Earth with a message for all mankind, his befriending of a child, possessing wisdom and specialized scientific knowledge beyond those of any human being, and people being given a sign of his power.
+At the start of the film, one of the British radar technicians, upon observing the speed of Klaatu's spaceship, is heard to exclaim, "Holy Christmas!".

 Production

 Development

 Producer Julian Blaustein originally set out to make a film under the working titles of Farewell to the Master and Journey to the World which illustrated the fear and suspicion that characterized the early Cold War and Atomic Age.
 He reviewed more than two hundred science fiction short stories and novels in search of a storyline that could be used because this film genre was well suited for a metaphorical discussion of such grave issues.
-Studio head Darryl F. Zanuck gave the go-ahead for this project, and Blaustein hired Edmund North to write the screenplay based on elements from Harry Bates's 1940 short story "Farewell to the Master."
+Studio head Darryl F. Zanuck gave the go-ahead for this project, and Blaustein hired Edmund North to write the screenplay based on elements from Harry Bates's 1940 short story "Farewell to the Master".
 The revised final screenplay was completed on February 21, 1951.
 Science fiction writer Raymond F. Jones worked as an uncredited adviser.